xirrius/pdf-merger/README.md

 ###### Note

-When you select thw 2 pdf files to merge, please ensure to select them in one go, and together.
+When you select the 2 pdf files to merge, please ensure to select them in one go, and together.
 That is, by pressing the control key.
 If you open a file first, and open another afterward, it will re-write the entered input.